itcc-pedcanportal/services-dkfz/pcp-dkfz-transfer/README.md

 ## Requirements

 - Python 3.6 or higher (pre-installed on most modern systems)
-- Nextcloud account with app password
+- App password from our Nextcloud instance (see Authentication section below)

 ## Installation